FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/python/README.md

 The application has three components:

-1. The Sensor Client flow that:
+1. The Sensor Client app that:
     - Reads the potentiometer value using Modbus.
     - Illuminates LEDs indicating exceeded thresholds using Modbus.
     - Publishes the sensor data using MQTT.

 2. The Mosquitto MQTT broker

-3. The Charting Client flow that:
+3. The Charting Client app that:
     - Subscribes to the sensor data topic using MQTT.
     - Displays the sensor value and history in a web page.